Head Coach Jeff Walker (3rd year)

 In his first year with the Vaqueros, Walker led his club to a share of the WSC North title and a spot in the Southern Cal Regional.
 He was named WSC North Coach of the Year.

 Jeff was the baseball coach and athletic director at Saratoga High for five years (2002-06).
 In 2005, he was named Central Coast Section Athletic Director of the Year after overseeing the fundraising and development of the school's athletic fields.
 He also worked as a scout for the Colorado Rockies and spent four summers coaching in NCAA-sanctioned leagues.
-He’s coached more than 60 players who have been drafted or signed by professional baseball teams.
+He’s coached more than 80 players who have been drafted or signed by professional baseball teams including 5 that made it to the big leagues.

 Walker was an all-section outfielder at St. Francis High in Mountain View.
 He went on to earn all-state honors at Canada College in Redwood City and still holds the record for homers in a season (18).
 His Canada teams won two conference titles and reached the State Final Four in 1998.
 He played two years for Loyola Marymount, earning all-conference honors and helping the Lions capture a WCC title in 2000.
 Walker got his B.A. from Loyola Marymount in history and has Master’s degrees in Education and Exercise Science.